department-of-veterans-affairs/vets-website/va-gov/pages/health-care/get-medical-records.md

 Fill out a Revocation for Release of Individually-Identifiable Health Information Through eHealth Exchange (VA Form 10-0484).
 This is also called a “Stop Sharing” form.<br>
 [Download VA Form 10-0484](https://www.va.gov/VLER/docs/vha100484fillStopSharing.pdf).

-Mail or take this form in person to your nearest VA medical center’s Release of Information Office office.<br>
+Mail or take this form in person to your nearest VA medical center’s Release of Information Office.<br>
 [Find your nearest VA medical center](/facilities/).

 You can also ask the office for a copy of this form to fill out.
-Or, you can call our toll-free VLER Health Information line at <a href="tel:+18777718537">1-877-771-VLER (8537)</a>, Monday through Friday, 7:00 a.m. to 7:00 p.m.
+Or you can call our toll-free VLER Health Information line at <a href="tel:+18777718537">1-877-771-VLER (8537)</a>, Monday through Friday, 7:00 a.m. - 7:00 p.m.
 (CST) to request a form.

 </div>
 </div>